tainguyenbp/cisco-sf300-exporter/README.md

-# Cisco SF300 exporter for hardware CPU, Build No, Version etc. written in Python with pluggable metric collectors.
+# Cisco SF300 exporter for hardware CPU. written in Python with pluggable metric collectors.
 This project is built with:

 - Python 3.6.x